eliafurl/CollectableGenerator/README.md

 ```

 ### CollectableGenerator
 This is a class used for creating a collectable project.
 It contains all the possible attributes, all the methods for the generation and export of all the collectables.

+A collectable is identified by a fixed number of attributes.
+Each attribute represent a layer, each layer has a defined position in the stack.
+To each layer correspond an attribute.

 ### Collectable
 This is a class for storing all the informations about a single collectable.